makoni/couchdb-vapor/README.md

 let couchDBClient = CouchDBClient(config: config)
 ```

-If you don’t want to have your password in the code you can pass `COUCHDB_PASS` param in your command line.
-For example you can run your Server Side Swift project:
+To avoid hardcoding your password, you can pass the COUCHDB_PASS parameter via the command line.
+For example, you can run your server-side Swift project as follows:
 ```bash
 COUCHDB_PASS=myPassword /path/.build/x86_64-unknown-linux-gnu/release/Run
 ```
-Just use initializer without userPassword param:
+In this case, use the initializer without the userPassword parameter:

 ```swift
 let config = CouchDBClient.Config(